Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 - A 24 hour urine test may be done.
 You will need to collect your urine for 24 hours.
 You will urinate into a container.
-Caregivers will measure and record how much you urinate.
+Healthcare providers will measure and record how much you urinate.
 The urine will then be sent to a lab for tests.

 - A hypertonic saline infusion test may be done.
-Caregivers will give you liquid through an IV.
+Healthcare providers will give you liquid through an IV.
 You will not be able to drink any liquids during this test.
-During the test, caregivers will take blood samples about every 30 minutes.
+During the test, healthcare providers will take blood samples about every 30 minutes.
 The blood is then sent to the lab to check your level of ADH.

 - An MRI takes pictures of your head to find the cause of DI.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is diabetes insipidus treated?

 Treatment depends on the type of DI you have and the cause.
 If you have CDI, you may receive medicine that is similar to ADH to help decrease urination.
 If have NDI that is caused by a certain medicine, your healthcare provider may have you stop taking that medicine.
 If your NDI is caused by a disease, your healthcare provider will work with you to treat that disease.
 You may also need medicine that helps your kidneys control the amount you urinate.